 Fuels Affected: Electricity

-Decision/Action Type: Replace-on-burnout (ROB), early retirement (ER), and new construction (NC)
+Decision/Action Type: Replace-on-burnout, early retirement, new construction

 Program Delivery Type: Prescriptive

 Deemed Savings Type: Deemed savings calculation

 Savings Methodology: Energy modeling, engineering algorithms, and estimates

 Measure Description

 This section presents the deemed savings methodology for the installation of packaged terminal air conditioners (PTAC), packaged terminal heat pumps (PTHP), and room AC (RAC) systems.
 This document covers assumptions made for baseline equipment efficiencies for early retirement (ER) of PTAC/PTHPs, replace-on-burnout (ROB), and new construction (NC) situations based current and previous on efficiency standards.
 For ER, the actual age of the baseline system should be determined from the equipment nameplate or other physical documentation whenever possible.
 Default values are provided for when the actual age of the unit is unknown.